ruckstack/ruckstack.github.io/_pages/docs/server/install.md

 ---
 title: Server Installation and Upgrade
 permalink: /docs/server/install
+toc: true
 ---

-The [build process](/docs/cli) will create a "run" file which is an executable installer.
+The [build process](/docs/cli) will create an executable installer file.

 Copy the installer to your server and execute it as root (usually through sudo).
 The installer will prompt you for any needed install-time configuration values.